 Studying philosophy will equip you with the ability to think logically, to evaluate arguments critically, to analyse and present complex ideas, and to challenge your own views and those of other people.

-Our lecturers are experts in a wide variety of philosophical topics, their particular strengths lie in moral philosophy and philosophy of the mind and language.
+Our lecturers are experts in a wide variety of philosophical topics.
+Their particular strengths lie in moral philosophy and philosophy of the mind and language.
 You will also have the chance to study non-Western philosophies, especially Indian philosophy.

 We teach you the skills you need step-by-step, so that you are prepared for modules in specialised areas of philosophy, taught by leading experts, and featuring strong input from their research.
-Our small class sizes ensure that students receive dedicated individual attention.
-92% of our students agreed that staff are good at explaining things in the Department of Philosophy as per the National Student Survey 2021.

 A lively and friendly department awaits you.
 There is always lots going on, both academically and socially — weekly visiting speakers, a thriving, student-run Philosophy Society and opportunities for work placements and study abroad.